Our bill normally has four basic charges:

 The fixed monthly charges are based on the size of our meter at your location and they cover the costs of reading the meter, preparing our bill, maintaining account records, etc.

-Under normal conditions, our sewer volume charge does not vary by time of year, except for annual rate adjustments in October.
+ur sewer volume charge does not vary by time of year, except for rate adjustments which may occur in October.

 Basic Information on Our Bill